IcodeAlpha/IcodeAlpha/README.md

-# 👨‍💻 Alpha — Turning Code into Solutions, and Solutions into Impact
+# 👨‍💻 Alpha — Turning Code into Solutions, Solutions into Impact

 Welcome to my space on GitHub.
 I’m driven by the challenge of taking a raw idea, shaping it into working code, and refining it until it makes a real-world difference.